Time Interfaces in Bianisotropic Media: Introduction

 \section{Introduction}

-Interaction of waves with systems whose effective properties change in time, although remaining uniform in space, has engrossed significant curiosity~\cite{galiffi2022photonics, Ptitcyn2023Tutorial}.
-Concerning these systems, for instance, those properties can experience a sharp transition resulting in temporal discontinuity.
-One enticing possibility provided due to such temporal discontinuities is the creation of reflected (backward) waves and frequency conversion.
-These phenomena were studied theoretically~\cite{morgenthaler1958velocity,mendoncca2002time} and experimentally at water waves \cite{water} and in transmission lines at megahertz frequencies~\cite{Alu_TL}.
-Based on the two fundamental phenomena of frequency conversion and wave reflection, many alluring effects have been also reported including anti-reflection temporal coatings~\cite{ramaccia2020light,pacheco2020anti}, temporal beam splitting~\cite{mendoncca2003temporal}, inverse prism~\cite{akbarzadeh2018inverse}, temporal aiming~\cite{pacheco2020aiming}, polarization conversion~\cite{xu2021complete}, freezing and melting waves~\cite{wang2023controlling}, etc. All these findings were mainly associated with the investigation of temporal discontinuities in unbounded isotropic or anisotropic bulk media~\cite{galiffi2022photonics} and conventional metasurfaces and sheets~\cite{wang2023controlling}.
+Interaction of waves with systems whose effective properties change in time, although remaining uniform in space, has engrossed significant curiosity~\cite{Engheta20NPH,galiffi2022photonics, Ptitcyn2023Tutorial}.
+In particular, the effects arising from rapid changes in material properties in time have been actively studied.
+One enticing possibility provided due to such temporal discontinuities is the creation of reflected (backward) waves and angular frequency conversion~\cite{Agrawal2014RTC,mendoncca2002time,morgenthaler1958velocity}.
+For media without magnetoelectric coupling, these phenomena were examined theoretically~\cite{morgenthaler1958velocity,mendoncca2002time,Wilks1988TH} and also confirmed experimentally, for example, in the context of plasma physics~\cite{Yugami2002EXPER,nishida2012EXP}, using water waves~\cite{water}, and in transmission lines operating at megahertz frequencies~\cite{Alu_TL}.
+Based on the two fundamental phenomena of angular frequency conversion and wave scattering, the notion of photonic time crystals formed by periodically varying media in time was introduced~\cite{PTC_1966,Halevi9PTC,Segev8PTC,WaMIR23PTC}, and, specifically, periodical sharp temporal discontinuities were inspected~\cite{Segev8PTC}.
+Furthermore, a multitude of effects have been reported including anti-reflection temporal coatings~\cite{ramaccia2020light,pacheco2020anti}, temporal beam splitting~\cite{mendoncca2003temporal}, inverse prism~\cite{akbarzadeh2018inverse}, temporal aiming~\cite{pacheco2020aiming}, polarization conversion~\cite{xu2021complete}, wave freezing and melting~\cite{wang2023controlling}, as well as transformation of surface waves into free-space radiation~\cite{Grap19SPP,wang2023controlling}.
+All these findings were mainly associated with investigations of temporal discontinuities in unbounded isotropic or anisotropic bulk media and conventional metasurfaces or sheets.
 However, to the best of our knowledge, wave phenomena at temporal discontinuities of bianisotropic media or bianisotropic metasurfaces have not been scrutinized, with a single exception of isotropic chiral media \cite{mostafa2023spin,Alu_copy}.